-Join Mike Meyers for an in-depth discussion in this video CD media, part of CompTIA A+ Exam Prep (220-901) Part 3: Peripherals and Building a PC.
+Join Mike Meyers for an in-depth discussion in this video CD media, part of CompTIA A+ (220-901) Cert Prep: 3 Peripherals and Building a PC.

 - There's one particular technology that I remember when it came out.
 And I've watched it as it's matured and become and important.
 And now I've watched it begun to have slow down a little bit and that is, CD optical media.
 So there's a lot of CD stuff on the A plus.
 Let's make a point to cover it really quick.
 It all started back in the 1970's with this guy right here.
 Of course, if you don't love The Judy's then this is the music of your forefathers.
 This is great stuff.
 Anyway, it all started back in the 1970's when the music industry was trying to come up with a replacement to vinyl, to LP's.